Ramadan is so special for Muslims that we should avail of every opportunity to make the most of it.

 The Four Sacred Months

-In Islam, there are four out of the twelve months of the Islamic year considered “sacred.”
+In Islam, there are four out of the twelve months that are sacred.
 In the Quran we read:

 Verily, the number of months with Allah is twelve months (in a year), so was it ordained by Allah on the Day when He created the heavens and the earth; of them, four are Sacred.
 That is the right religion, so wrong not yourselves therein.
 (9:36)

-Sacred months are considered sacred for two reasons: Allah has declared that fighting is forbidden in these months, unless initiated by the enemy; and transgression of the sacred limits during these months is worse than at other times.
+Sacred months are sacred for two reasons: Allah has declared that fighting is forbidden in these months; and transgression of the sacred limits during these months is worse than at other times.

 The Sacred Months are Dhul-Qi’dah, Dhul-Hijjah, Muharram and Rajab.
 Prophet Muhammad (peace be upon him) tells us: